cran/mathml/README.md

-# mathml
-### Translate R expressions to MathML
+# `mathml`.
+Translate R expressions to MathML

-`mathml` allows rendering R terms in pretty mathematical equations bridging the gap between computational needs, presentation of results, and their reproducibility.
+`mathml` allows rendering R terms in pretty mathematical equations, bridging the gap between computational needs, presentation of results, and their reproducibility.

-Researchers or teachers can already use RMarkdown to conduct analyses and show results, `mathml` smoothes this process and allows for integrated calculations and output.
+Researchers or teachers can already use R Markdown to conduct analyses and show results, `mathml` smoothes this process and allows for integrated calculations and output.
 The package `mathml` can help in fact to improve data analyses and statistical reports from an aesthetical perspective, as well as regarding reproducibility of research, by allowing also for a better detection of possible mistakes in R programs.

-The package supports both MathML and Latex/MathJax for use in R Markdown documents, presentations and ShinyApp webpages.
+The package supports both MathML and Latex/MathJax for use in R Markdown documents, presentations and Shiny Apps.

 ## License

 This R package is distributed under a BSD-2 simplified license (see the file LICENSE).

 ## Installation